Allison Baver: Athletic career

+Film industry

 On December 1, 2020, Variety reported that Baver's production company announced an upcoming slate of movies, television shows and documentaries.
 In addition to executive producing and acting, Baver serves as a series creator.

-Filmography

-Television

-Baver appeared as a nurse and stand-in actress on Season 3 of Yellowstone, released in 2020, with Kevin Coster.
+Baver appeared as a nurse and stand-in actress on Season 3 of Yellowstone, released in 2020, with Kevin Costner.

-Films

-In 2020 Baver appeared as Summer Sanders, a reporter, in the film, Six Feet Apart.
+In 2020, Baver appeared as Summer Sanders, a reporter, in the film Six Feet Apart.
 It was filmed and took place during the COVID-19 pandemic.

-In 2021 Baver appeared in an uncredited role as Marsha Tanner in the film, No Man of God.
+In 2021, Baver appeared in an uncredited role as Marsha Tanner in the film No Man of God.
 It had its world premiere at the Tribeca Film Festival on June 11, 2021, and was released in the United States on August 27, 2021, by RLJE Films.
 It was also executive produced by Allison Baver Entertainment.

-As of December 16, 2021, Baver was indicted for allegedly defrauding the US Government during COVID-19 with fraudulent business claims to receive $10 million.
-According to the indictment, she claimed that her company, which she formed in 2019, had as many as 430 employees and a monthly payroll of over $4 million.

-Influence

-Leadership

-On April 21, 2010, Speaker Pelosi and Rep. Bart Stupak met with Allison Baver to discuss the B.J.
-Stupak Scholarship.Baver to discuss the B.J.
-Stupak Scholarship.